jga/goldfinchsong/docs/getting_started.rst

 Your first configuration
 ------------------------

-At a minimum **goldfinchsong** requires your twitter authentication credentials to post.
+At a minimum, **goldfinchsong** requires your twitter authentication credentials to post tweets, as well as a file location for the storage of the simple database used to store tweeted images.
 The command line script included in the package expects these credentials to be placed in a configuration **ini** file.
 Read the :doc:`configuration section </configuration>` for details.